tkesgar/reine/README.md

 ### Log revalidation errors

-If there are no error handler is provided, **the error will be silently ignored**; the SWR instance will return the stale value instead.
+If there is no error handler, _the error will be silently ignored_; the SWR instance will return the stale value instead.

 It is recommended to provide an error handler to some logging mechanism.

 ```ts
 const fetchMyInfo = createSWR(() => fetchData("/api/user/winner/info"), {